SPRING BREAK 2023 IN AUSTIN

 Rainey Street is one of the hottest bar scenes in the city.
 This old residential neighborhood has been transformed into a bustling collection of wine bars, live music venues and cocktail lounges, all of which feature amazing outdoor patios perfect for relaxing and mingling.
 This is also the perfect place to sip the many Austin craft beers.
-Make your way to Craft Pride, proudly serving Texas made beer on 54 taps and two casks, representing over 20 breweries.
-There's even a small list of wines made right in Texas.

 While there is a variety of nightlife for all ages and styles, Austin also boasts some great activities to enjoy during the day.
 Explore 10 miles of hiking and biking trails around Lady Bird Lake, or get out on the water for some kayaking, canoeing or rowing.
 Or get into the trees with Lake Travis Zipline Adventures.
 This outdoor excursion features five zip lines, including the longest line in Texas and the 9th longest in the world.
 Tours take three hours and include a full day pass at the private lake front park where you can swim, play game and relax.